/ Topics / MIDI IO

 The MusicAPI provides two classes to generate events from devices and MIDI files.
 You can find some simple examples here.

-Each time devices are connected or perhaps even if your computer is restarted the results of the probe may change.
-Importantly, the MusicAPI MidiIn constructor accepts a port number or a port object to identify your device and this correspondance may change with the changing conditions on your computer.
-If your MIDI port numbers are ntermittent on your system, you can issue Midi.Probe and inspect its results for the device port associated with device name prior to MidiIn construction.
+Each time devices are connected or perhaps even if your computer is restarted, the results of the MIDI probe may change.
+Importantly, the MusicAPI MidiIn constructor accepts a port number or a device name to identify your device and this correspondance may change with the changing conditions on your computer.
+If your MIDI port numbers are intermittent on your system, you can issue Midi.Probe and inspect its results for the device port associated with device name prior to MidiIn construction.

 Here's an example that uses the input device on port 0.